 - Use 1 inhalation of ANORO ELLIPTA 1 time each day.
 Use ANORO ELLIPTA at the same time each day.

 - If you miss a dose of ANORO ELLIPTA, take it as soon as you remember.
-Do not take more than 1 inhalation each day.
+Do not take more than 1 inhalation per day.
 Take your next dose at your usual time.
-Do not take 2 doses at one time.
+Do not take 2 doses at 1 time.